plexguide/Hunter-for-Sonarr/README.md

 ## Persistent Storage

-Huntarr-Sonarr now stores all its configuration and state information in persistent storage, ensuring your settings and processed state are maintained across container restarts and updates.
+Refresharr-Sonarr now stores all its configuration and state information in persistent storage, ensuring your settings and processed state are maintained across container restarts and updates.

 ### Storage Locations

 The following directories are used for persistent storage:

-- `/config/settings/` - Contains configuration settings (huntarr.json)
+- `/config/settings/` - Contains configuration settings (refresharr.json)
 - `/config/stateful/` - Contains the state tracking files for processed shows and episodes

 ### Data Persistence